calogica/calogica.com/_posts/2018-12-17-parsing-nested-json-snowflake.md

 toc_icon: "snowflake"
 toc_sticky: true
 ---
-Over the last couple of months working with clients, we've been working with a few new datasets containing [nested JSON](https://www.stitchdata.com/docs/data-structure/nested-data-structures-row-count-impact).
+Over the last couple of months working with clients, I've been working with a few new datasets containing [nested JSON](https://www.stitchdata.com/docs/data-structure/nested-data-structures-row-count-impact).
-In many cases, clients are looking to us to pre-process this data in Python or R to flatten out these nested structures into tabular data before loading to a data warehouse platform, such as Snowflake.
+In many cases, clients are looking to pre-process this data in Python or R to flatten out these nested structures into tabular data before loading to a data warehouse platform, such as Snowflake.

-However, given the powerful (if under-documented) JSON features of Snowflake, we can often avoid a more complex Python-based processing pipeline, and query JSON data directly in our ELT pipelines (for example, as part of a **[dbt](https://www.getdbt.com/){:target="_blank"}** project).
+However, given the powerful (if under-documented) JSON features of Snowflake, you can often avoid a more complex Python-based processing pipeline, and query JSON data directly in our ELT pipelines (for example, as part of a **[dbt](https://www.getdbt.com/){:target="_blank"}** project).

 In this post, we'll take an example dataset and explore 3 use cases for JSON manipulation in Snowflake:
 - How to extract simple values from single-level JSON if we know the name of the keys ahead of time (sort of as a warm up)